sbcshop/IoTPi_Software/README.md

 * Step.1 - Locate  the RS485 directory inside the IoTPi_main folder and open it, inside this folder you will get a file named with “rs485_test”
 <img src ="https://github.com/sbcshop/IoTPi/blob/main/images/Screenshot%20(23).png" />
 * Step.
-2 - Open the “RS485_test” file and you will get two blocks of codes, one is for making a receiver and the other one is for making your board as a sender.
+2 - Open the “RS485_test” file and you will get two blocks of codes, one is for making a receiver and the other one is for making your board as a sender

 * Step.
 3 - Uncomment the sender code and save it in RP2040 of your board and now it is ready for working as a rs485 sender device.
 <img src ="https://github.com/sbcshop/IoTPi/blob/main/images/Screenshot%20(26).png" />